Write a little about yourself. Just a paragraph will do.

 jokes.
 Two of my favorite:

-"There are 10 kind of people.
-Those who understand binary and those
+"There are 10 kinds of people.
+Those who understand binary and

 "If I had to sum up myself in three words it would be: I suck at